MichaelBroschinsky/GrammarGlossary/GrammarGlossary.md

 -

 intranstive verb

  :  A verb for which there is no direct object.

+T
+-

+transitive verb

+ :  A verb for which there is a direct object.